 Yes, beneficiaries will have access to the full package of EIC Business Acceleration Services (BAS) depending on their needs.
 Companies obtaining Seals of Excellence for their projects will be also eligible to receive BAS services.

 Part B (narrative part) of the proposal should have a maximum of 22 pages (font: Times New Roman, min. size 11).
-All details are included in the proposal template (available on the call website in the Topic conditions and documents section).
+All details are included in the proposal template.
+For reference you may check the application form template from 2025 call, available on the EIC Pre-Accelerator website.
+The new template will be published together with a call on 5th of May 2027)

-Standard Application form template for Part B is published on the call website together with 2 annexes: detailed budget table for lump sums and information on clinical trials.
+Standard Application form template for Part B will be published on 5th of May 2027 on the call website together with 2 annexes: detailed budget table for lump sums and information on clinical trials.
 An ethics annex is optional in case there are serious ethic’s issues to be explained more in detail but there is no mandatory template for the ethics.
+For reference you may check the application form template from 2025 call, available on the EIC Pre-Accelerator website.

 FTO is not needed at the proposal stage but can be part of project activities.